Ensemble audition information

 Students wishing to brush up on their ensemble improvisation are encouraged to prepare by informally playing jazz standards together with friends, to seek out jam session opportunities such as the Madison Jazz Jam (www.madisonjazzjam.org), and to practice alongside recordings or with Jamey-Aebersold play-along recordings or the iReal Pro app.

-Black Music Ensemble (BME), a registered student organization and ensemble affiliated with the School of Music, will hold auditions on Wednesday, September 7, from 1:20 to 3:00 in room 1321 of the Humanities Building.
+Black Music Ensemble (BME) is a registered student organization and ensemble affiliated with the School of Music.
+Please check back for audition times for Fall 2018.
 Students will be expected to 1) improvise over the blues form, along with a rhythm section, 2) perform some prepared piece, ideally from the canon that the group draws from (i.e. music composed or performed by a black artist, esp. jazz), 3) speak briefly about their musical influences and demonstrate some depth of knowledge about black music, 4) answer a couple of questions about music theory.

 The audition process may include other pieces, at the ensemble’s discretion.
 However, these four steps will make up the bulk of the audition.
 If students have a passion for black music and think they have something to add to our group, but feel like they are lacking in one or more of these categories, they are encouraged to audition regardless.